Quality materials lead to quality results

 Standard operating procedures

-Standard operating procedures (SOPs) have been developed in consultation with pathologists, scientists, privacy experts and ethicists to ensure practical, high quality, standardized sample and data collection and processing across all collection centres and protection of patient-donor safety and privacy.
-The Ontario Tumour Bank has developed and implemented protocols covering:
+Standard operating procedures (SOPs) have been developed in consultation with pathologists, scientists, privacy experts and ethicists to ensure practical, high quality, standardised sample and data collection and processing across all collection centres and protection of patient-donor safety and privacy.
+The SOPs are compliant with CTRNet and consistent with ISBER Best Practices.
+Ontario Tumour Bank has developed and implemented protocols covering such areas as:

 - tissue sample processing and archiving;

-- patient data collection and patient identification protection;
+- patient consent, data collection and patient identification protection (i.e., ethics, privacy, and security);

-These protocols are designed to maximize the molecular and histological quality of the samples.
+These protocols are designed to maximise the molecular and histological quality of the samples.
 A full list of the SOPs can be viewed here.

 The preservation of materials for research is a careful practice.
 Every step from resection to storage can erode the usefulness of the specimen for research purposes.
 OTB has practices and procedures to ensure excellent quality specimens, including: